2026 Snow Spectacular Tour of Japan

 Dropping at a local dairy farm for a quick ice cream stop before arriving and relaxing back at Lake Toya.

 From here, you will travel southward in your private minibus to the enchanting city of Hakodate.
-This historic port city with its 19th century streetscapes has a distinctly European feel.
-It was designated one of Japan’s two foreign trade ports that could legitimately engage with foreign traders during the national isolation policy period, and that foreign influence and architecture make this city so intriguing.
+This historic port city with its 19th-century streetscapes has a distinctly European feel.
+It was designated one of Japan’s two foreign trade ports that could legitimately engage with foreign traders during the national isolation policy period, and foreign influence and architecture make this city so intriguing.

 Day 11: Snow activities

 This evening is free.
-After the fun packed day, relax in Hakodate and stroll around red brick district checking out local souvenirs and special winter food.
+After the fun-packed day, relax in Hakodate and stroll around the red brick district checking out local souvenirs and special winter food.

 Day 12: Hakodate